jordanestenanderson/esten.github.io/_projects/tripe-tribe.md

 introimg: triptribe-1.jpg
 introimgalt: Grid of screenshots from various pages of the Trip Tribe web application
 screens1title: Trip Makers
-screens1description: Trip Tribe had run successful trips for years before we met, but where they excelled in technology and community building they lacked in design and user experience.
+screens1description: Trip Tribe was running successful trips for years before we met, but where they excelled in technology and community building they also lacked in design and user experience.
 That's where we came in, re-thinking their application screen by screen from user-flow to design.
 screens1desktop: triptribe-screen-1.jpg
 screens1desktopalt: Responsive desktop screenshot of the Trip Tribe web application "Cari Javoroski" leader profile page
 screens2desktop: triptribe-screen-2.jpg